caocscar/workshops/pyspark sparksql/pyspark.md

 2. Spark performs in-memory computation.
 It does not write/read intermediate results to disk.

 ### APIs
-Spark has API bindings to Scala, Java, Python and R. The official documentation page shows code snippets for the first three languages (sorry , R users).
+Spark has API bindings to **Scala, Java, Python and R**.
+The official documentation page shows code snippets for the first three languages (sorry, **R** users).

-The Spark Python API documentation can be found at https://spark.apache.org/docs/2.2.0/api/python/index.html
+The Spark Python API documentation can be found at https://spark.apache.org/docs/2.2.0/api/python/index.html.
+We will mostly deal with the `pyspark.sql` module https://spark.apache.org/docs/2.2.0/api/python/pyspark.sql.html.

 ## Pros/Cons
 Advantages: Relatively fast and can work with TB of data
-Disadvantages: Readability and debugging spark messages is a pain
+Disadvantages: Readability and debugging Spark messages is a pain

 ## Flux Hadoop Cluster
 SSH to `flux-hadoop-login.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Flux account and 2FA.